Splint Care Tips

 - You have problems with your splint.
 For example:

-- The skin under the splint burns or stings.
+- The skin under the splint is burning or stinging.

 - The splint feels too tight.